futurewei-cloud/chogori-sql/docs/K2PgGateImplementation.md

 * table schema cache by table id
 * foreign key reference cache
 * Operation buffer for transactional ones and non-transactional ones
-* Run helper to buffer and flush operations in an asynchourous fashion
+* Run helper to buffer and flush operations in an asynchronous fashion
 * K2 adapter reference

 ``` c